They shouldn't satirise the

 open/close all folders

-- Team Four Star's Dragon Ball Abridged played the Ginyu Force as a parody of sentai anime series.
-The Ginyu on the original Dragon Ball already WAS a parody of said animes, so that didn't actually add anything new with that.
+- Dragon Ball Z Abridged played the Ginyu Force as a parody of sentai anime series.
+The Ginyu in Dragon Ball Z already WAS a parody of said animes, so that didn't actually add anything new with that.
 They did soon branch out though, with Recoome becoming Wrestling personified, Jeice taking his being a Space Australian to extremes, Burter was extremely self-conscious about his speed and wanting to be special, and Guldo ended up becoming their resident Butt Monkey.

 Live Action TV

 - One of the very last Bob Hope specials on NBC tried to lampoon the 1989 Batman movie, and had Hope done up as Jack Nicholson's Joker.
 The dialogue had a light, derisive tone that evidently conflicted with the writers' view of serious superheroes and supervillains.
 Actually, the Joker takes this exact tone (he is named "the Joker" after all) and even volleyed the same sort of insults in the real movie as those the special featured.

 - Cirque du Soleil parodies often ignore the fact that the shows are often extremely funny and not simply two hours of posing and pretentiousness.